ledstrip/pyledstrip-simulator/README.md

 # pyledstrip Simulator
-This python software simulates a LED strip compatible to pyledstrip.
+This python software simulates a LED strip compatible with pyledstrip.

 It opens a UDP port to acquire data from data sources using pyledstrip and a HTTP server to display a virtual LED strip.